 In times of crises, governments take a more decisive role, and their actions can have an essential impact on industry operations.
 How can the possibility of such global crises be anticipated in risk management, and how can these risks be effectively mitigated for vulnerable industries, while also balancing requirements for economic competitiveness?
 How can favorable framework conditions for risk mitigation be put in place in order to facilitate industry initiatives?

-In a first part, various international experts in the field share their experiences and valuations of the COVID crises’ influence on critical raw materials dynamics and the consequent impact on industries and society.
-In a second part, two expert groups will discuss the role of policy-making for raw material risk mitigation and possible ways forward from a policy and industry perspective.
-The groups will then reconvene to discuss the results in the plenary.
-The audience is invited to actively participate with questions, comments and any additional insights.
+In a first part, various international experts in the field shared their experiences and valuations of the COVID crises’ influence on critical raw materials dynamics and the consequent impact on industries and society.
+In a second part, two expert groups discussed the role of policy-making for raw material risk mitigation and possible ways forward from a policy and industry perspective.
+The groups then reconvened to discuss the results in the plenary.
+The audience was invited to actively participate with questions, comments and any additional insights.

 The meeting took place in an online setting.